Behind the Avant Garde Art of Roger Spy

 Who is roger spy?

 Roger Spy is an award-winning British filmmaker, multimedia artist and visual storyteller who has done work for the likes of L’Oreal, VH1, Ministry of Tomorrow and Sony Pictures to name a few.
-He’s been in the game since 2010 and has already established himself as a creative juggernaut by having been commissioned and featured in publications such as Vogue, Elle, Wonderland, I-D and many more.
+He’s been in the game since 2010 and has already established himself as a creative juggernaut by having been commissioned and featured in mainstream publications such as Vogue, Elle, Wonderland, I-D and many more.

 Making a name for himself